louismullie/temp-data/markdown_final/d3ffccd4-8f4e-57ca-61e4-16e5ee6bf68c.md

 ### Quantitative imaging metrics for the assessment of pulmonary pathophysiology: an official American Thoracic Society and Fleischner society joint workshop report [^6517cbfd].
 Annals of the American Thoracic Society (2023).
 High credibility.

-Basic stereological measurements — first-order parameters and probes identify that "First-order parameters are volume (three-dimensional [3D]), surface (two-dimensional [2D]), length (one-dimensional [1D]), and number (zero-dimensional [0D])."
-Measurements "are performed using geometric test probes, such as points (0D), lines (1D), planes (2D), or volumes (3D)."
-These probes create countable events in the image, and "Raw counts provide ratios… that are multiplied by the reference space volume to obtain absolute measures for the lung or subcompartment."
+Basic stereological measurements — first-order parameters and probes identify that "First-order parameters are volume (three-dimensional [3D]), surface (two-dimensional [2D]), length (one-dimensional [1D]), and number (zero-dimensional [0D])".
+Measurements "are performed using geometric test probes, such as points (0D), lines (1D), planes (2D), or volumes (3D)".
+These probes create countable events in the image, and "Raw counts provide ratios… that are multiplied by the reference space volume to obtain absolute measures for the lung or subcompartment".

 ---